graphaware/neo4j-logging-logstash-elk/README.md

 </configuration>
 ```

-Having performed the steps above to build the project, simply copy the below contents into $neo4j_home/config/logback.xml and restart Neo4j.
+Having performed the steps above to build the project, simply copy the above sample into $neo4j_home/config/logback.xml and restart Neo4j.

 ## Update Your Code
 --------------------